Service Interruptions June 30th - Click here to learn More

-Over the past months, the Bank of Canada has made increases in its benchmark interest rate, bringing it to the highest level in years, with further increases forecasted.
+Over the past months, the Bank of Canada has made increases in its benchmark interest rate, bringing it to the highest level in years.
 These increases directly influence the Alterna Prime Rate, which impacts any loans with a variable rate.

-As interest rates continue to rise, you may have questions about how these rate increases will affect your mortgage(s) and your most important asset – your home.
+As interest rates rise, you may have questions about how these rate increases will affect your mortgage(s) and your most important asset – your home.

 At Alterna, we put our members first and want to provide you with straightforward, easy-to-understand information to help inform your financial decisions moving forward.